Flyvefisken-class patrol vessel

 The Flyvefisken-class patrol vessels ("Flying fish" in Danish) are warships of the Royal Danish Navy.
 The class is also known as the Standard Flex 300 or SF300 class.
 The five vessels sold to the Portuguese Navy are locally referred as Tejo class.

 Containerised weapon systems

 The Flyvefisken ships were constructed using an innovative modular design known as StanFlex: they have a standard hull in which containerised weapons or systems can be placed.
 This allows them to rapidly change roles, typically in 48 hours.
-This enables the ships to be configured to perform the following roles:
+The containers measure 3.5 × 3 × 2.5 m.
+One container is situated on the foredeck; the other three go on the quarterdeck behind the superstructure and funnel.
+Possible configurations include: